 If the dream activity takes place in the kitchen what does the dreamer associate with a kitchen?
 To get down to the basics, how would they imagine describing a kitchen to someone from another planet?
 Generally, a kitchen is a place of change and transformation.
 The raw becomes the cooked and provides nourishment.
 The kitchen is also involved with the preservation of health.
 What are the specifics of this particular kitchen in the dream?

 The bathroom is a also a place associated with the preservation of health through activities related to cleanness, release and elimination.
 It is a very private space and can also be associated with feelings of shame.
 Does the dreamer have more specific associations?
-The bedroom is the other private space and where we rest, experience sex and surrender to sleep (and dreams!).
+The bedroom is the other very private space and one we associate with rest, sex and surrender to sleep (and dreams!).

 Conversely the porch, portico or gateway is a threshold or place of transition between the outer, public world and the inner, private life.
 This is the space where both guests and strangers may first appear and be invited in or may intrude into our private space.